 Train Times from Bangkok to Nakhon Si Thammarat

 There are two direct train services a day from Bangkok to Nakhon Si Thammarat.

 |Train No.||Bangkok||N. S. Thammarat||Service|

 - Sleeper berths are available on all direct train services to from Bangkok to Nakhon Si Thammarat.

 Buy Tickets from Bangkok to Nakhon Si Thammarat

 Use the Search Box below to find your tickets from Bangkok to Nakhon Si Thammarat.
 Simply enter your travel dates and click to Find Tickets.
 See below for information about the cost of booking train tickets online in Thailand.

 All seats types are available on this journey.
-You cannot book 3rd Class train tickets from Bangkok to Nakhon Si Thammarat online but you can book 1st and 2nd Class Air-Conditioned Sleeper Seats online as well cheaper 2nd Class Fan Sleeper Seats and 2nd Fan Sleepers on Train #173.
+You can now book all seats for train services from Bangkok to Nakhon Si Thammarat online including 1st and 2nd Class A/C Sleeper berths which are the most popular seats type on this journey through the hot and humid Southern Region of Thailand.
 For best seats it well worth booking in advance.

 Ticket Prices from Bangkok to Nakhon Si Thammarat